How to become

 Volunteering

-For example, the BBC runs an annual competition for 12 to 18 year olds across the UK who create their own original music.
+The BBC also runs an annual competition for 12 to 18 year olds across the UK who create their own original music.

 Direct Application